obenland/wp-approve-user/readme.txt

 === WP Approve User ===
-Contributors: kobenland
+Contributors: obenland
-Tags: admin, user, login, approve, user management, plugin Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=G65Y5CM3HVRNY Requires at least: 3.1
+Tags: admin, user, login, approve, user management, plugin Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=G65Y5CM3HVRNY Requires at least: 4.3
-Tested up to: 3.6
+Tested up to: 6.1
-Stable tag: 2.2.0
+Stable tag: 9

 Adds action links to user table to approve or unapprove user registrations.

 == Description ==

 This plugin lets you approve or reject user registrations.
-While a user is unapproved, he/she can't access the WordPress Admin.
+While a user is unapproved, they can't access the WordPress Admin.

 On activation of the plugin, all existing users will automatically be flagged Approved.
-The blog admin will never experience restricted access and does not need approval.
+The site admin will never experience restricted access and does not need approval.
+This plugin is probably not compatible with WooCommerce.

 = Translations =